-Paladins are an Alliance only class choice.
-Both Dwarves and Humans can opt to be the Light focused tank/healer hybrid.
+Paladins are an Alliance only class choice in WoW Classic but Burning Crusade Classic introduces the Horde's Blood Elves who—along with Dwarves and Humans—can also opt to be the Light focused tank/healer hybrid.

 Because Paladins can hit pretty hard as well as heal themselves, they're a decent option for the mostly solo player.
 They also have a number of powerful Blessing buffs at their disposal which makes them an attractive proposition when part of a dungeon group or raid.